 You may need to edit the sample's JMS server definitions to specify the site specifics of your JMS server.
 To do so, select any of the JMS operators and click thebutton to bring up the JMS Configuration Editor.

 Each sample module is documented with self-describing comments.
-Just hover over any of the components in the application for a description of its function.
+Hover over any of the components in the module for a description of what it does.

 Observe tuples displayed in the Output Streams view as the inputs are processed.